PIONEERING VISIONARY | AWARD-WINNING AUTHOR | INSPIRATIONAL SPEAKER | EDUCATOR | 360-510-8590 | CONTACT

 Now considered a pioneer in the field of inspirational hope, Lynda creates groundbreaking projects dedicated to raising awareness and compassion, teaching others that they hold the power to change someone’s life with just one smile, and inspire hope that life can be full and rich in the aftermath of loss.

-Lynda is a mother of four and grandmother of one.
+Lynda is a professional empowerment coach, certified public speaker & facilitator, and certified laugh practitioner.
 She lives north of Seattle near her birthplace of Bellingham, Washington, with her Australian-born husband Jamie.
 She loves coffee, chocolate, and old garden roses, and is happiest when surrounded by the laughter of family and friends.

 Read Lynda's story.